jenkinsci/stashnotifier-plugin/readme.md

 ### Note on credentials

-Currently Stash Build Notifier Plugin accepts only raw plaintext credentials as it work over HTTP REST API of stash
+Currently Stash Build Notifier Plugin accepts only raw plaintext credentials as it works over the HTTP REST API of stash.

 Maintainers